zhouanbo/pipelinedog/README.md

 **output_files**: A array containing the actual output of the pipeline step.
 Notice the difference between *output_files* and *output_option*: *output_option* is required by the pipeline step, and is supplied to it directly; *output_option*, however, is required by PipelineDog and used to generate the *Inputlist* for the next pipeline step.
 In cases that files as the *output_option*, the two keys are relatively the same,  a removal of the *Arrangement* segment from *output_option* expression can return an array for *output_files*.
 In cases that folders as the *output_option*, one need to specify the files inside the folder that needed by next pipeline step to have them generated in the *Inputlist*.

+***Note for pipes:*** To implement direct pipes between tools, there are two ways:
+- Defining the pipe in *invoke* by using process substitution "`< <()`" syntax from BASH
+- Defining the pipe as an option by using pipe "`|`" syntax from BASH

+Details of implementation are shown in the examples.

 ## Use Cases